rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-concepts/index.md

 #### Delete servers policy

-The following diagram illustrates how a scale-down policy operates first on pending servers (servers in the process of being added) and then on the oldest servers in the scaling group.
+The following diagram illustrates how a scale-down policy operates first on pending servers (servers in the process of being added) and then on the scaling group's oldest servers.

 {{<image src="image009_1.png" alt="" title="">}}

 ### Load balancers

-A properly configured *load balancer* automatically distributes traffic to the least-loaded servers.
+A properly configured *load balancer* automatically distributes traffic to the least loaded servers.
 The load balancer configuration in your scaling group is optional.
-If you do configure a load balancer, choose from the load balancers that you have added to your cloud server account.
-The load balancer sends traffic to your cloud servers on the node port that you configure.
+If you do configure a load balancer, choose from the load balancers you added to your cloud server account.
+The load balancer sends traffic to your cloud servers on the node port you configured.

 ### User Guide sections